papalozarou/linux-setup/README.md

 sudo rm -R ~/linux-setup
 ```

-This leaves the `.config/linux-setup` directory in place for reference.
+This leaves the `.config/linux-setup.conf` file in place for reference.

 ### N.B.